 Here are a few craft kits that our boys have enjoyed:

 Green Kid Crafts – A monthly craft subscription service with the environment in mind, Green Kid Crafts sets are theme based and come with all the eco-friendly, non-toxic materials you need.
 The pirate kit (shown above) was fun to make and provided fodder for tons of open-ended play. $24.99 per month or less with a year’s subscription.

 Surprise Ride – This newer craft subscription program specializes in theme based, open-ended kits that exercise both sides of the brain.
 We received a kit with a bird theme that included the build-your-own birdhouse that you see above, a book about birds, a pair of binoculars, modeling clay, feathers and more.
 At $29.99 per month, these kit are a bit pricier than other kits I’ve seen but they are very comprehensive and make for more than one day of entertainment.
 Sign up for one month at a time or give a gift of a 3, 6 or 12 month subscription.

 Smithsonian Kits – We found this Digging Up Dinosaurs kit at Costco as part of a set/3 kits.
 It came with the digging tools and even the safety glasses!
 These kits are perfect for birthday parties and by the way, we’ve given them to girls as well as boys!
 About $14.95 each if purchased individually but a lot cheaper at Costco.

-Green Science Kits – Another birthday gift favorite, Green Science kits give kids hands-on experience building robots out of trash, creating a generator to power a light bulb, doing mini weather station experiments and many other science related projects.
+Green Science Kits (Now called 4M kits) – Another birthday gift favorite, Green Science kits give kids hands-on experience building robots out of trash, creating a generator to power a light bulb, doing mini weather station experiments and many other science related projects.
 Prices range from $9.99 to $19.99 per kit.